 - specialists that focus only on PPC have a huge advantage

-- optimizing your website for conversion is a must – otherwise you’re paying for clicks, but visitors don’t stay on your website
+- optimising your website for conversion is a must – otherwise, you’re paying for clicks, but visitors don’t stay on your website

 5. Email marketing

 - you’re building a subscriber list, which is an amazing asset

 - a way to stay on top of people’s minds and build trust over time